CarvalhoMarcelo/trabalho-dm110/README.md

      - User: dm110 (You must use exactly this one unless you know what you are doing and how to change it in the next commands below)
      - Password: senhadm110 (same comment as above)
 - In the available command blank area, type/copy the below script to create the mandatory tables and click on `ExecuteSQL` button:
-  - Obs: The below scripts are inside the folder `docs` in your cloned project folder.
+  - Obs: The below scripts are also available inside the folder `docs` in your cloned project folder.
 ```
 CREATE TABLE PRODUCT (
 CODE INTEGER NOT NULL,